LeoVen/C-Macro-Collections/README.md

     // '.str' from the function table comes into play.
 If we haven't defined it,
     // the program would've crashed.
 We also need to define to which file we
     // will be printing the list's content.
 In this case, the terminal.
 Also,
     // some strings need to be defined.
-They will be printed: before all elements,
+They will be printed: before all
-    // between each one, and after all elements.
-This is very usefull and can
+    // elements, between each one, and after all elements.
+This is very useful
-    // print a data structure very nicely. intl_print(list, stdout, "[ ", ", ", " ]\n");
+    // for debugging.

-    // You should see a nicely printed list in your terminal.
+    intl_print(list, stdout, "[ ", ", ", " ]\n");

     // Free all of its resources
     intl_free(list);